 When someone wants to hire me these days it is because of your endless days of putting me on job sites that forced me to carry the heavy loads of getting things done.
 I started out carrying a center block in each hand as we moved and set up mobile homes.
 I carried a skill saw in one hand and a motor drill in the other to get the endless jobs into high gear.
 I made electrical connections and ran PVC plumbing parts to a leak free conclusion.
 I installed toilets and built counter tops.
 I did all of this for under the table spending money and for your approval.
 You did approve; this approval was apparent in the way you bragged about me to anyone who would listen.
 Thanks dad for all of that pride.
 You kept my cup full.

 You taught me to live big or go home.
-You displayed a larger than life way to make your way throw the long and winding road of life.
+You displayed a larger than life way to make your way through the long and winding road of life.
 To this day I wonder if I execute these lessons of do it yourself.
 I would like to think I do.
 People seem to like me like they did you.
 Family was on edge but your peers all thought you were the best.
 I guess it was your generous spirit, hardworking ethic and of course your brilliant blue eyes and accommodating spirit.
 Let’s not paint too much forgetfulness.
 You made things hard for most of those who loved you and for some who crossed you.
 You were not without fault and you should be ashamed of bits and pieces of damage you caused.
 That being said I love you anyway.

 Here I am some twenty years after your violent suicide thinking of you on Father’s Day.
 I miss you so much, so much that no one will ever know.
 This is my struggle.
 I struggle daily with your big exit even to this day; I will put that in a time capsule and bury it in exchange for the good memories of playing pool in various ice houses, eating Whoppers at Burger King and so much more.
 I prefer to remember the hundreds of fishing trips we took.
 I will think of you and your gentle spirit that let me walk through the woods with you hunting squirrel, deer and duck.
 I like to remember how you polished your cowboy boots most every morning as we shared coffee and schedule strategy for the coming work day.